DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 * Do not have the camera childed to the player for this
 * Place the camera where you want it in relation to the player before you start the game.

+Use the above code for now, the [version](Library/CameraFollow.cs) in the [Library](Library) is slightly more advanced to allow for a smoother feel.\
+This will be what is used for the rest of these lessons, though it does not affect you very much.

 ## Shooting